bede/kindel/README.md

-Kindel reconciles substitutions and CIGAR-described indels to to produce a majority vote consensus from a SAM or BAM file.
-Kindel can optionally further recover consensus across unaligned regions (such as those frequently seen in RNA virus populations) using soft-clipped sequence information – with **`--realign`**, Kindel identifies regions of the reference that are clip-dominant and attempts to assemble a patched consensus using unaligned sequence context.
-Primarily intended for use with small virus genomes, and tested with BAMs created by aligners BWA and Minimap2.
-If your encounter problems, please open an issue.
+Kindel reconciles substitutions and CIGAR-described indels to to produce a majority consensus from a SAM/BAM file.
+Using the `--realign` option, Kindel can optionally recover consensus across short alignment gaps using soft-clipped sequence information.
+Where Kindel finds 'clip-dominant' regions of an alignment, in realignment mode it attempts to reassemble the consensus sequence using unaligned sequence context.
+Primarily intended for use with small alignments of e.g. virus genomes, it has been tested with BAMs created by aligners BWA and Minimap2.
+If you encounter problems, please open an issue.
 Please also cite the [JOSS article](http://joss.theoj.org/papers/117efd1fc35bb2011311f73d3fa0b545) if you find this useful.